Philosophy and Medical Ethics

 No additional information available.

 There will be a two-hour combined lecture and seminar each week and a separate one-hour class.
-All teaching events will be accessible to students on and off campus either face-to-face or remotely through online teaching.
 Week 8 is Reading Week.

 - Lemke, Thomas. (c2011) Biopolitics: an advanced introduction, New York: New York University Press. vol. Biopolitics, medicine, technoscience, and health in the 21st century